 Our History

 GAFSP was launched in April 2010 as part of the global response to the 2007–08 food price crisis.
-Following commitments by G8 leaders (now the G7) and reaffirmed by the G20, the World Bank Group worked with donors to establish a multi-donor trust fund that would help implement $22 billion in pledges made at L’Aquila in 2009.
+Following commitments by G8 leaders (now the G7) and reaffirmed by the G20, the World Bank Group worked with donors to establish a global fund that would help implement $22 billion in pledges made at L’Aquila in 2009.
 Founding donors—Bill & Melinda Gates Foundation, Canada, the Republic of Korea, Spain, and the United States—were later joined by Australia, Germany, Ireland, Japan, the Netherlands, Norway, and the United Kingdom.
+GAFSP is a founding member of the Global Alliance Against Hunger and Poverty, which was officially launched during launched during the G20 Leaders' Summit in Rio de Janeiro in November 2024.